dmccuskey/tos-tps-ttm-watchlist-indicator/README.md

-# tos-tps-ttm-watchlist-indicator
+# TTM Squeeze watchlist column indicator

-TPS TTM watchlist indicator for ThinkOrSwim
+This is the original script based off of this shared item: http://tos.mx/NmQRcn